Section 508 Compliance Testing: Options & Strategies

 A list of communication types that must be compliant under Section 508, including PDFs, emails, mobile apps, online training programs, public-facing webpages, and word documents

-Put simply, your electronic communications must be accessible if your organization does business with the U.S. government or receives federal funding or assistance.
+Put simply, your electronic communication must be accessible if your organization does business with the U.S. government or receives federal funding or assistance.
 That applies to various types of content, including but not limited to:

-• Public-facing websites and mobile apps.
+• Public-facing websites, web pages, and mobile apps.

 • Internal and external emails.